 I learned long ago that there’s no point getting upset and stewing.
 Trying to change the weather or make animals do what you want them to do is about as productive as trying to turn lead into gold.

 I had to face this situation recently.
 Taking my own advice, I looked around and took interest in things that I had never planned on examining, photographed things I never even knew about.

 As a result, I had a lot of fun (while totally failing at what I had planned to do), and I learned a lot.
-I took some [email protected]@ photos (which I haven’t had time to look through yet).
+I took some kick-a@@ photos (which I haven’t had time to look through yet).
 I also made new friends, and deepened friendships with people I already knew.

 I mean...spending hours studying and learning about a parasitic copepod.
 Life doesn’t get much cooler than that!
 (Can you picture me grinning the whole time?)